twobiers/twobiers.github.io/content/posts/2023-06-15_static-power-draw/index.md

 +++
 draft = false
-title = "Do You Know the Power Intake of Your Computer?" showTableOfContents = false issueId = 2
+title = "Do You Know the Power Intake of Your Computer?" description = "The power draw of your computer might be lesser than you think" summary = "I've measured the power draw of my computer and noticed that it only demands about 35W in idle and about 100W if doing CPU-heavy work" showTableOfContents = false issueId = 2
 +++